 Cerridwen had to allow the cauldron of Awen to brew for a year and a day before she could possibly gift it to Affagdu.
 She had to collect herbs and roots, flowers and leaves at certain times of the day, during certain moon phases.
 This theme of “a year and a day” is so common amongst many aspects of our path, I’m annoyed at myself for not picking it up sooner.

-Given that it’s almost been twelve months exactly between first asking my GP for a referral for weight loss surgery, and for asking to begin testosterone, this journey is my “year and a day”.
+Given that it’s almost been twelve months exactly between first asking my GP for a referral for weight loss surgery, and for asking to begin testosterone to help with PMDD, this journey is my “year and a day”.
 A prolonged year and a day, but the message is there.
 As I’m someone who likes to do things immediately, this has been a wonderful learning curve despite the frustrations it’s brought.

 But!
 How are my frustrations any different to those for Cerridwen?
 How are mine any different to the knowing that certain things must happen at certain times for the Awen to be brewed correctly?
 I need to still swim, and go to the gym.
 I still need to eat healthy.
 I’ll be returning to the pool and gym once my midgie bites from camp disappear as I resemble an ice addict at the moment (over 100 bites on four limbs and given my town’s drug reputation, I don’t want to be associated with it).

 Admittedly our outcomes will be different – while Affagdu didn’t get to acquire the Awen, I will get to acquire the surgery on my 35th birthday.
-I can then begin the next phase of my journey in becoming Rowan, as once I’ve reached my ideal frame I can then get my referral for a double mastectomy.
-Once I’m no longer “at risk of blood clotting” I’ll be able to begin testosterone.
+I can then begin the next phase of my journey in becoming Rowan, whoever they are meant to be.

 On my 35th birthday I will begin the journey that Gwion took to become Taliesin – I will change, I will morph my being, and I will be reborn, immerging from the leather bag in the river as the person I was destined to be.